 The project began on the 02.01.2019 and will last until 30.09.2019.
 The deliverables from this project are open educational resources that are available freely online (including: documents, presentations, data, links to relevant web pages etc.).
 The materials would be prepared for use by university lecturers involved in teaching statistics.

-The project will start on 14.03.2019 and last until 14.06.2019.
-The project aims at helping junior high school teachers in the Agam District (one of districts in West Sumatera Province, Indonesia) to improve their teaching and learning processes, particularly in introducing elementary algebra as part of developing student’s algebraic thinking skills.
-The project is designed as a workshop for mathematics teachers at junior high school levels.
-The goal of the project is that mathematics teachers will be able to provide a beginning look at algebraic thinking skills as part of professional development and be much more aware of student’s algebraic thinking skills.
+The project will start on 14.03.2019 and ended 14.06.2019.
+The project aimed at supporting junior high school teachers in the Agam District (one of districts in West Sumatera Province, Indonesia) to improve their teaching and learning processes, particularly in introducing elementary algebra as part of developing student’s algebraic thinking skills.
+The project was designed as a workshop for mathematics teachers at junior high school levels.
+The goal of the project was that mathematics teachers are able to provide a beginning look at algebraic thinking skills as part of professional development and be much more aware of student’s algebraic thinking skills.